-By the way, I learned the recipe from Doma Wang, a friend who runs The Blue Poppy, a Kolkata based popular Tibbetian and Chinese casual dining.
+By the way, I learned the recipe from Doma Wang, a friend who runs The Blue Poppy, a Kolkata-based popular Tibetian, and Chinese casual dining.
 Doma Di is from the hills and hence has amazing knowledge about the food from the hilly areas including Nepal.

 I first had this simple potato delicacy in Darjeeling.
 In fact, the Dum aloo actually is an easily available dish in that part of the country.
 The recipe actually hailed from Nepal, the neighboring country.
-I was planning to make it at home since long and was searching for the recipe too.
+I was planning to make it at home for a long and was searching for the recipe too.
 I found a few recipes while searching the net, however, was not sure which one to go with.
 Finally, I contacted Doma Di.
-“Doma Di can you please share the recipe for Nepali Aloo Dum”; I wrote without the second thought to Doma Wang a few days back.
+"Doma Di can you please share the recipe for Nepali Alu Dum"; I wrote without a second thought to Doma Wang a few days back.

 - Wash the Potatoes under running water.